Miller, Rabada pull off thrilling chase despite Hasaranga's hat-trick

 The left-handed pair of Miller and Rabada then smashed 34 runs between them to give South Africa their second straight win in the Super 12 stage.

-Earlier Sri Lanka's Pathum Nissanka hit 72 but South Africa bowled out their opponents for 142 in a match that began with Quinton de Kock taking the knee.
+Earlier Sri Lanka's Pathum Nissanka hit 72 but South Africa bowled out their opponents for 142.

+Bavuma praised leg-spinner Tabraiz Shamsi for his three wickets that set up the win.

+"Shamsi is a big player for us, a weapon, we've seen wristspinners are always effective in this format," said Bavuma.

-Tabraiz Shamsi returned figures of 3-17 from his four overs of leg spin and fast bowler Dwaine Pretorius also took three wickets after South Africa elected to field first.
+Shamsi returned figures of 3-17 from his four overs of leg spin and fast bowler Pretorius also took three wickets after South Africa elected to field first.

-De Kock returned to the South Africa starting lineup after missing the previous match to take up the wicketkeeping duties.
+De Kock returned to the South Africa starting lineup after missing the previous match after refusing to take the knee.

 © 2021 AFP